Health Hubs

 alzheimer’s|brain health|dementia

-Our dementia health hub offers important information and resources to help you understand and manage your condition.
+Our dementia and Alzheimer's disease health hub offers important information and resources to help you understand and manage your condition.

 Dementia isn’t a disease.
 It’s a group of symptoms that can be caused by changes in brain structure.
 Dementia often occurs in older people.
 However, it’s not related to normal aging.
 Alzheimer’s disease is the most common form of dementia.